LaurinZubler/sa-documentation/document/content/research.typ

 #global.paragraph(
   "Use of AR in Sailing",
   [
-    The use of AR in sailing is a well researched subject.
-Especially dr. Francesco Laera and his team from the Polytechnic University of Bari are driving this area forward.
+    The utilization of AR in a maritime context has garnered limited scientific attention.
+However, Dr. Francesco Laera and his team at the Polytechnic University of Bari are playing a pivotal role in this niche area, primarily through their foundational research.

-    All conducted studies highlight the usefulness of augmented reality in sailing applications.
-    User studies have shown, that AR interfaces could improve the reaction time and user experience while sailing.
-AR can help beginners to better understand sailing and support experienced sailors when navigation and handling of the boat.
+    All the studies conducted to date underscore the effectiveness of augmented reality in sailing applications.
+User studies indicate that AR interfaces can significantly enhance reaction times and overall user experience during sailing.
+For beginners, AR offers an intuitive means to grasp the fundamentals of sailing, while for seasoned sailors, it provides valuable assistance in navigation and boat handling.

     #global.todo("prototpys somehow erwähnen")
   ]
 )